 Our specialist solicitors have acted successfully for individual and business clients against numerous professionals in different disciplines, with claims ranging in size from £10,000 to over £1 million.

 In reality, these claims are generally handled by the adviser's insurers, rather than by the adviser personally.
 The insurers will normally take a sensible approach when presented with a clear, well-argued case.

-If the claim is not resolved at that stage, we pursue court litigation.
+If the claim is not resolved at an early stage, we pursue court litigation.
 We also look at ways to find the best outcome for our clients and have considerable success in negotiations, joint settlement meetings and mediation.
 In some cases, arbitration may be appropriate.

-There can be complicated and strict time limits to issue court proceedings for professional negligence.
-It is important to obtain advice as early as possible to avoid missing any crucial deadlines.
+There can be complicated and strict time limits for issuing court proceedings for professional negligence.
+It is important to obtain expert advice as early as possible to avoid missing any crucial deadlines.